-1 1/2 cup graham cracker crumbs
+1 ½ cup graham cracker crumbs

-4 packages cream cheese, room temperature
+4 packages of cream cheese, room temperature

 5 large eggs

-1 cup sour cream
+1 cup granulated sugar

-2 teaspoons bourbon
+2 teaspoons vanilla

-1/4 teaspoon salt
+1 teaspoon salt

-Reduce oven temperature to 200 degrees F.
+Remove the crust from the oven and drop the temperature of the oven to 200 degrees F.